Using the light table

 * The sliders are used to manage the opacity level of frames displayed.

 * The numbers are used to select the frames to be displayed.
-For example: in the panels shown as an example above, the number 5 to the right of the zero is selected and its slider is set in the center of the scale.
-This means that the fifth frame after the current frame will be visible with medium opacity.
+For example: in the panels shown as an example above, the number 5 to the right of the zero is selected and its slider is set pretty low.
+This means that the fifth frame after the current frame will be visible with low opacity.

 * The second popup provides some options on the displayed images.

-- The light table can be apply on the frames before and after the current one, on the instance heads, on the bookmarked images or on marked images (marking images will be studied later).
+-The light table can be applied to the Frames before and after the current one, on the Instance Heads, on the Bookmarked images or on Marked images (marking images will be studied later).

-* The bin popup provides all the standard functions to load/save custom light tables.
+* The Bin popup provides all the standard functions to load/save custom Light Tables.
+It also contains a Reset everything option allowing you to recall the Light Table’s default parameters.